What is narcissistic personality disorder (NPD)?

 - Ever (sort of) joke that you’re “dead inside” and that nothing bothers you?

-If you answered yes to any of the questions listed here, you might be in a relationship with a narcissist.
+If you answered yes to any of the questions listed here, you might be dealing with narcissistic abuse.

-How do you know if you have a toxic family relationship?
+How do you know if you're dealing with a narcissist in a toxic family relationship?

 In general, if you feel like you’re being emotionally, physically, spiritually or otherwise abused, manipulated or mistreated by any family member on a regular basis, there is an element of toxicity.